Ensure JUSUN Strike Ends Soon, Buhari Directs Ngige, Gambari

-President Muhammadu Buhari on Friday gave a marching order to both the Minister of Labour and Employment, Senator Chris Ngige, and his Chief of Staff, Prof. Ibrahim Gambari, to ensure that the strike embarked upon by members of the Judiciary Staff Union of Nigeria (JUSUN) ends before long.
+President Muhammadu Buhari yesterday gave a marching order to both the Minister of Labour and Employment, Senator Chris Ngige and his Chief of Staff, Prof. Ibrahim Gambari, to ensure that the strike action embarked upon by members of the Judiciary Staff Union of Nigeria (JUSUN) ends before long.

 JUSUN had on April 4, 2021 embarked on an industrial action to protest the non-implementation of financial autonomy for the judicial arm of government in the 36 states of the federation.

-The president has therefore directed Ngige, Gambari and other stakeholders to ensure that they resolve the problem with JUSUN, so that the ongoing strike will be called off.
+The President has therefore directed Ngige, Gambari and other stakeholders to ensure that they resolve the problem with the JUSUN, so that the ongoing strike would be called off.

-Speaking with newsmen after meeting with President Muhammadu Buhari at the State House, Abuja, Ngige said he had fruitful discussion with the president on the issue of the financial autonomy for the judiciary and the legislature at the state level.
+Speaking with newsmen after meeting with President Buhari at the State House, Abuja, Ngige said he had fruitful discussion with the President on the issue of the financial autonomy for the judiciary and the legislature at the state level.

 “So, we reviewed where they are.
 We had a twist two days ago because the arrangement they had with the Chief of Staff had to be altered when the governors got back to their forum.
 As the conciliator, when they presented the two papers, one from the Solicitor General and another one from the Director General (DG) of the NGF, I had to tell them that we have to reconcile those papers, because the areas that they differ are very fundamental areas in terms of the execution of Sections 83 and 162.

 “Nobody is happy that the courts are closed.
-There are grievous implications for the country if suspects cannot be taken to court for them to be remanded or put on bail.
-So, it is a very congruous situation for us.
-So, this is the main issue I briefed the president on and some assignments.
+There are grievious implications for the country if suspects cannot be taken to court for them to be remanded or put on bail.
+So, it is a very congrous situation for us.
+So, this is the main issue I briefed the President on and some assignments.
 Others are sundry issues that pertain to my ministry and parastatals which I am already handling.
 I just have to report back to him where we are.
 So, this is the situation and the purpose of my visit or appointment.”

-He said: “I have to brief (the president) on the labour industrial milieu in the country.
+His words: “I have to brief (the President) on the labour industrial milieu in the country.
 You know that we are like in a season of strike.
 We have the strike baton by the resident doctors actively supported by the Nigerian Medical Association (NMA).
 And we held certain meetings at which we reached some agreements in a conciliation.

 “So, that meeting has kick-started.
 And we know from our initial meetings and the data we have, we have an idea of what amount of money that will be consumed or utilised to effect this change, which is going to be a permanent change, unlike what we had last year when we did a special COVID-19 allowance, which all of you know the government budgeted N20 billion for.
 And when we started the payment, it gulped a whopping N32 billion.
 So, we are working now to make the health workers feel that they are appreciated, and that the efforts are appreciated by government.
 So, I have briefed him on that.